St George's Park National Football Centre: Use

 The project's chairman, David Sheepshanks, said: "Our aim is to make St George's Park a sporting destination of choice for coaches, players, administrators and officials".

 The intention is that it will be the training base for 24 England teams.
 It will act as the focal point for the FA's coaching and player development work.
 The national football centre will also include offices for the FA's technical experts and accommodation for 300 and sports science and medicine facilities.
 The League Managers Association committed itself to making the new centre their future headquarters.

 The England national rugby union team trained there in October 2012 and January 2021.

 Former European Cup winners Steaua Bucharest used the facilities of the St George's Park for their pre-season 2013–14 training camp.
-Galatasaray and AS Monaco have also used it In March 2014 US NASL team Minnesota United FC trained at the facility.
+Galatasaray and AS Monaco have also used it In March 2014 MLS team Minnesota United FC trained at the facility.

 The England national rugby league team has also trained there in May 2015.

 FC Barcelona trained there in July 2014 and 2016.

 In 2018 it hosted five matches in the group stages of the European Under-17 Championships.

 It also hosted a Rugby Sevens tournament between Great Britain, Ireland and the United States of America, as a warmup for the Rugby Sevens tournament at the 2020 Olympics.

 Jilly Cooper, novelist, visited the centre as part of her research for her 2023 novel Tackle!

+In March 2026, St George’s Park hosted England’s UEFA European Under-17 Championship qualifying group matches against the Faroe Islands (3–0), Israel (1–3), and Estonia (2–0).